Keigal/New-World-Market/readme.md

+## Notes on usage

-images used for navigation are taken from game running full-screen @ 1920x 1080
+* Images used for navigation are taken from game running full-screen @ 1920x 1080.

-images used to parse are extracted directly from screenshots# New-World-Market
+* Images used to parse are extracted directly from screenshots using something like paint.

+* The average price isn't a true average, but rather an average of just the top orders included in the screenshot.

 ## File Structure